Shareholder as testator

 What happens to my sole proprietorship after my death?

-1. continuation of the business
+1. continuation of the company

 2. break-up of the company

-It should also be noted that the assertion of compulsory portion rights can also lead to considerable liquidity difficulties for the company.
+It should also be noted that the Assertion of compulsory portion rights leads to considerable liquidity problems for the company can lead to a compulsory portion.
 This is because compulsory portion claims against the community of heirs are due immediately.
-In order to settle these claims, it may also be necessary to break up and sell the company.
-In order to prevent the company from being broken up by the assertion of compulsory portion claims, a declaration of waiver of inheritance or an isolated waiver of compulsory portion is often recommended.
+In order to be able to settle these claims, it may also be necessary to liquidate and sell the company.
+A waiver of inheritance or an isolated waiver of compulsory portion is often recommended in order to prevent the break-up by asserting compulsory portion claims.

 How can I protect my sole proprietorship?